Austino54/Monkey-Business/README.txt

 To use tensorboard:
 tensorboard --logdir=logs
-Where "logs" is the filepath to the logs folder
+Where "logs" is the filepath to the logs folder IMPORTANT NOTE: Open settings in tensorboard and turn smoothing down.
+By default it is at .6 and may cause inaccurate graphs.

 Usage:
 Run modelTraining.py to train a model